 Two small changes to a single piece of legislation would give court users the freedom to choose how their debts under £600 are recovered – by allowing HCEOs to enforce these judgments.

-This solution is being backed by the Civil Court Users Association and the vast majority of the hundreds of court users who responded in our 2022 Freedom of Choice survey.
+This solution is being backed by the Civil Court Users Association and the vast majority of the hundreds of court users who responded to our Freedom of Choice surveys undertaken over many years.
 We found that:

 • 97% of court users would like the freedom to choose between a HCEO and County Court Bailiff to enforce their unregulated judgments under £600.